Lavender Farms in NC to Visit This Summer

 Lavender Oaks Farm

-This year (2021) Lavender Oaks Farm has opened to the public from May 22nd – July 31st!
+This year (2024), Lavender Oaks Farm is planning on opening to the public on May 28th!

 Enjoy walking through their lavender fields, take beautiful lavender photos, or even set up your own little picnic (remember to clean up)!
+I loved taking photos on their farm!
 During your visit, you can also head to their Farm Shoppe where they sell all types of lavender goodies.

-The admission at Lavender Oaks Farm is $5.00 per person ages 12 and up and you can pay upon arrival at Farm Shoppe with cash, credit card, or Venmo.
+Admission at Lavender Oaks Farm is $5 per person ages 12 and up, and you can pay upon arrival at Farm Shoppe with cash, credit card, or Venmo.
 So far, this Lavender farm has been my favorite to visit in North Carolina!

 Stay up-to-date on Lavender Oaks blooms here!
-They are currently also offering Culinary Lavender & Wine Dinner!
+They are currently also offering Culinary Lavender & Wine Dinners!

 Hours: Tuesday, Wednesday, Thursday 1:00 – 4:00, Friday: 11:00 – 2:00, Sunday: 1:00 – 4:00.
 They are closed on Monday and Saturdays.